haml/haml-rails/README.md

 Pretty fancy, eh?
 The modern world is just so amazing.

+### Converting Rails application layout file to haml format

+Once Haml-rails is installed on the Rails application, you can convert the erb layout file, `app/views/layouts/application.html.erb` to `app/views/layouts/application.html.haml` using this command:

+    $ rails generate haml:application_layout convert

+After the application layout file is converted successfully, make sure to delete `app/views/layouts/application.html.erb`, so Rails can start using `app/views/layouts/application.html.haml` instead.

 ### Older versions of Rails

 The current version of Haml-rails requires 4.0.1 or later.